-Employees with at least two (2) years’ service have the right not to be dismissed other than for one of a number of prescribed reasons which are redundancy, capability, conduct, continuing in the position would be illegal in some way or “some other substantial reason”.
-In addition to relying on a potentially fair reason to dismiss, employers must follow a fair procedure.
-Failure to follow a fair procedure, or terminating employment for a reason other than one of the reasons permitted by law, could lead to a claim for unfair dismissal.
+Employees with at least two (2) years’ service have the right not to be dismissed other than for one of a number of potentially fair reasons which are redundancy, capability, conduct, where continuing in the position would be illegal in some way or for “some other substantial reason”.
+In addition to relying on a potentially fair reason to dismiss, employers must follow a fair dismissal procedure.
+Failure to follow a fair procedure, or terminating employment for a reason other than one of the reasons permitted by law, could result in an unfair dismissal claim.
 The maximum compensation for unfair dismissal is reviewed by the Government each year.
-It is currently (2018/2019) the lower of £83,682 or 52 weeks’ pay, plus a basic award which is calculated based on age, length of service and weekly pay (weekly pay is capped, currently (2018/2019) at £508).
+It is currently (2020/2021) the lower of £88,519 or 52 weeks’ pay, plus a basic award which is calculated based on age, length of service and weekly pay (weekly pay is capped, currently (2020/2021) at £538).

-For certain dismissals, such as those where the employee was carrying out health and safety activities, had made a protected disclosure (i.e. is a ‘whistleblower’) or whose dismissal was discriminatory, the compensation may be unlimited and there is not a requirement for the employee to have been employed for two years (i.e. to have qualifying service) to bring a claim of unfair dismissal.
+For certain dismissals, such as those where the employee was carrying out health and safety activities, has made a protected disclosure (i.e. is a ‘whistleblower’) or whose dismissal was discriminatory, the compensation is unlimited (although it is still based on losses) and there is no requirement for the employee to have been employed for two years (i.e. to have qualifying service) to bring an unfair dismissal claim.

-Employees may also have claim that they have been “constructively dismissed”.
-The employee must show that their employer has committed a repudiatory breach of the contract of employment, that they resigned in response to that breach and that they did not delay in resigning.
+Employees may also claim that they have been “constructively” dismissed.
+In order to succeed in such a claim, the employee must show that their employer has committed a repudiatory breach of their employment contract, that they resigned in response to that breach and that they did not delay in resigning.

 Non-renewal of a fixed-term employment contract will be a dismissal by the employer for the purposes of UK employment law.